rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/commit_signing.md

   level: Final
 ---
 # Creating your primary keypair
-Create a new gpg keypair, ideally set to expire in <= 1y
+Initiate the keypair generation wizard

     gpg --full-generate-key --expert

-Select eddsa [ECC] and set a validity period
-Specify real name and email address to associate with this keypair Type a passphrase
+Select option `(9) ECC and ECC` for the key type Select option `(1) Curve 25519` for the elliptic curve Set a validity period of your choice, ideally less than 1 year Specify real name and email address to associate with this keypair Type a passphrase (twice)

 # Create a signing keypair
 Add a signing subkey